Jingkang50/OpenPSG/README.md

 | <b>Comparison between classic VG-150 and PSG.</b>|

 ## Clear Predicate Definition
-We also find that a good definition of predicates are unfortunately ignored in the previous SGG datasets.
+We also find that a good definition of predicates is unfortunately ignored in the previous SGG datasets.
 To better formulate PSG task, we carefully define 56 predicates for PSG dataset.
-We try hard to avoid trivial or duplicated relations, and find that 56 predicates are enough to cover the entire PSG dataset (or common everyday scenarios).
+We try hard to avoid trivial or duplicated relations, and find that the designed 56 predicates are enough to cover the entire PSG dataset (or common everyday scenarios).

 Type    | Predicates  |
 ---    | ---       |